 Data shows that when one experiences trauma, toxic stress, and/or adversity and gets stuck in a trauma feedback loop:

 - A person’s hypothalamus activates, and adrenal glands release adrenaline and cortisol, which are your stress/fight/flight/freeze hormones: this occurs at non-dangerous times.

 - Respiratory and cardiovascular systems are affected making the transportation and uptake of oxygen and other important chemicals, hormones, and molecules obsolete.

 - The liver converts glycogen to glucose causing blood sugar levels to get out of balance.

 - There is a decrease in the functioning of one’s digestive system, reducing the ability of the body to absorb nutrients, effectively process foods as fuel, or to eliminate toxins appropriately.

 - Blood pressure increases while muscles tighten in the body leading to headaches/migraines, back, neck, and shoulder pain, and a variety of other physical and mental discomforts including insomnia.

-A victim of trauma, toxic stress, and/or adversity may become so hyper-aroused and easily overwhelmed (even during normal non-threatening situations) for so long, that these engrained responses of avoidance that makes them think of themselves as just “shy,” for example, or irritability that makes them think that they are just “mean” or “whiny people,” can be mistaken for both personality disorders and senses of identity.
-Trauma responses, however, are never who a person truly is; especially the responses that lead to anxiety, depression, and/or to a number of other mental/social disturbances.
+A victim of trauma, toxic stress, and/or adversity may become so hyper-aroused and easily overwhelmed (even during normal non-threatening situations) for so long, that these ingrained responses of avoidance that makes them think of themselves as just “shy,” for example, or irritability that makes them think that they are just “mean” or “whiny people,” can be mistaken for both personality disorders and senses of identity.
+Trauma responses, however, are never who a person truly is; especially the responses that lead to anxiety, depression, and/or a number of other mental/social disturbances.
 Trauma responses are just a person’s body and mind attempting to heal itself despite how unlikely to accomplish this goal these responses may be or seem.

 So, What Do We Do With This Knowledge?